 The Rose State College Financial Aid Office helps students to secure financial assistance to meet the cost of a higher education.
-The approval and disbursement of student financial aid funds is based on student eligibility, satisfactory progress, completion of all parts of the application process, and enrollment in a degree or certificate program.
+The approval and disbursement of student financial aid funds is based on student eligibility, satisfactory progress, completion of all parts of the application process, and enrollment in an eligible program.
 Also, funding is contingent upon the allocation of both federal and state resources to the College.

 Financial assistance at this institution falls into one of 5 categories: scholarships, grants, waivers, loans, and/or employment.
 Scholarships are awarded to students through competitive processes and/or by application.
-Grants are gifts of money and do not have to be repaid.
+Most types of Grants, unlike loans, are sources of free money that generally do not have to be repaid.
 Waivers are the cancellation of a debt.
 Loans are borrowed funds that have to be repaid according to the terms of a promissory agreement and with interest.
 Employment offers the student the opportunity to work and earn money to meet the cost of education.